mariodavid/cuba-component-health-check/README.md

 It will show the results of the health check to the administrator of the application with information on what went wrong and information on how to solve the issue.

+This helps the administrator of your software in two ways:

+1. installing and configuring the software as you (as a developer) intended
+2. make problems with the running software visible to the administrator

 You can define your own health checks at development time or at runtime that will the state of the application.
 Here are some examples of this checks:

 * Is a dependent service alive and able to take requests